 In 2014, I was living in a small apartment in the San Francisco Bay Area, a few miles south of Stanford University.
-I wanted to improve my quality of life by purchasing a home.
-Real estate in the area was extremely expensive and prices were accelerating upwards, so I decided it was time to consider a move to a more affordable locale.
+I wanted to improve my quality of life by purchasing a home, but real estate in the area was very expensive and prices were accelerating upwards.
+I decided it was time to consider a move to a more affordable locale.

 For a long time, I had wanted to live in New England.
 When an opportunity arose to purchase an undeveloped property in southern Rhode Island, I jumped on it.
 This looked like a great place to build an interesting new house.
 I wanted the home to be comfortable, quiet, and energy-efficient.
 Beyond that, I was open to any and all ideas.